-You need to see the doctor about 10-14 days following surgery for your first post-op visit.
-At that time your sutures (stitches) will be removed, and you will be given a prescription to begin physical therapy.
+You need to see us about 10-14 days following surgery for your first post-op visit.
+At that time your dressing and sutures (stitches) will be removed if needed.

 Common Concerns:

 Bruising and/or swelling of the shoulder, arm, or hand are common after surgery.
 This can sometimes extend even into the forearm; this is normal.
 To relieve this discomfort it is best to ice the shoulder.